kpaonaut/ExoskeletonForKids/README.md

 In fact, there is no easy workaround - we cannot ensure a period of double-stance unless we generate the trajectory by **math equation** instead of **spline**.
 Nevertheless, we can rely on the fact that the actual exo foot is not as long as 0.12 body height, and the patient's foot actually exceeds that length.
 Human feet are soft and flexible, and the patient is able to have an actual double stance with his forefeet(or shoes, to be precise).
 Also, from the animation we can see that the foot is not lifted far from the floor after the instant "double-stance", therefore this approximation can be feasible.

 ### Acknowledgements
-Happy thanksgiving to these guys below:
+Happy thanksgiving to these guys:

 * **Raghid Mardini**, Software and Controls Engineer Lead @ [SuitX](http://www.suitx.com)
 * **Michael McKinley**, Unknown Title @ [SuitX](http://www.suitx.com)